ep4sh/hzpaste/README.md

 ```

 ### PGC
-HZPaste has PGC (Paste Garbage Collector), that sweep and delete obsolete
+HZPaste has PGC (Paste Garbage Collector), that sweeps and removes obsolete
 pastes from it's storage.